 But does a person have to be 100% sure that Christianity is true in order to become a Christian?

-FIRSTLY, WE DO NOT HAVE TO BELIEVE THAT THE ENTIRE BIBLE IS TRUE, WE JUST NEED TO BELIEVE THAT JESUS DIED & ROSE AGAIN
+FIRSTLY, WE DO NOT HAVE TO BELIEVE THAT THE ENTIRE BIBLE IS TRUE, WE JUST NEED TO BELIEVE THAT JESUS DIED AND ROSE AGAIN

 We do not have to believe in Adam & Eve, Noah & the Ark or Moses & the Burning Bush in order to become a Christian.
 Consider the following…

-A) The Early Christians were not 100% sure of the entire Bible because the entire Bible wasn’t even written yet.
+A) The Early Christians were not 100% sure of the entire Bible because the entire Bible hadn’t been written yet.

 B) Most Christians alive today have not even read the entire Bible, so how can they be 100% sure that it’s true?